dnhrdt/whisper_client/cline_docs/productContext.md

 # Product Context
-Version: 1.1
+Version: 1.2
-Timestamp: 2025-02-26 19:57 CET
+Timestamp: 2025-02-26 20:42 CET

 ## Core Purpose
-- Real-time speech recognition via WhisperLive
+- Real-time German speech recognition via WhisperLive
 - Direct text output to active applications
 - Reliable audio stream processing
 - Task history tracking

+Note: While the project documentation is in English for broader accessibility, the primary focus is on German speech recognition.
+Test cases are maintained in German to ensure accurate validation of the core functionality.

 ## Main Challenges